Roles At BIGMUN

 Capture BIGMUN through a lens!
 As a photographer, you will have the wonderful opportunity to work with our graphic layout technicians, journalists, and social media team to show off BIGMUN in our BIGMONITOR, our social media, and website.
 You can photograph specially for articles or portray the fun of the conference.

-Good experience with a camera of your own
+Experience with a camera of your own

-Good communication and a creative instinct
+Communication and a creative instinct

 Knowledge within photo-editing